NotBri/zmap_blacklist/README.md

 # zmap_blacklist
-Anti Abuse &amp; Anti Honey blacklist conf for zmap
+Anti Abuse &amp; Anti Honeypot blacklist conf for zmap

 # How to Use?